-- 1. Sattakkhattum-parama sotāpanna.
-These will be reborn into human existence not more than seven lives.
-In their seventh life they will be reborn during the existence of Buddhism, and they will be able to attain enlightenment and become arahant. - 2.
-Kolamkola sotāpanna.
-These will be reborn to be human beings not more than three lives.
-In their third life they will be reborn during the existence of Buddhism and they will be able to attain enlightenment of arahant. - 3.
-Ekabījī sotāpanna.
-These will be reborn one more time as a human being, during the existence of Buddhism at the time, and they will be able to attain becoming arahant.
+- Sattakkhattum-parama sotāpannas will be reborn into human existence not more than seven lives.
+In their seventh life they will be reborn during the existence of Buddhism, and they will be able to attain enlightenment as an arahant. - 2.
+Kolamkola sotāpannas will be reborn to be human beings not more than three lives.
+In their third life they will be reborn during the existence of Buddhism and they will be able to attain enlightenment as an arahant. - Ekabījī sotāpannas will be reborn one more time as a human being, during the existence of Buddhism at the time, and they will be able to attain enlightenment as an arahant.

-A question may arise whether or not the persons who are sotāpannas, when they are reborn, know the stage of Dhamma and of sotāpannas which they attained during their previous lives.
-The answer is "no," but there is a Dhamma virtue which is permanently implanted into their soul (citta) called hiri-dhamma.

-Where ever they are, in public or in private, they are ashamed of doing, speaking and thinking all bad things.
+When sotāpannas are reborn, will they know that they are sotapannas?
+No, but there is a Dhamma virtue which is permanently implanted into their minds (citta) called hiri-dhamma.
+Wherever they are, in public or in private, they are ashamed of doing, speaking, and thinking all bad things.
 Sotāpannas will be reborn into families which have the right view.
 They will live their lives in moral and righteous ways even though sotāpannas have not been able to eliminate and rid themselves of profound and difficult to eliminate defilements.
-They may also be reborn as lay people in poverty-stricken families.
-Venerable sotāpannas are upheld and praised as being the Lo'd Buddha's disciples.
+They may also be reborn as laypeople in poverty-stricken families.
+Venerable sotāpannas are upheld and praised as being the Lord Buddha's disciples.
 All of us venerate and bow and pay homage to those venerable sotāpannas.
-They have proceeded as stream-enterers, the stream toward Nibbāna which is the direct Path without delusion or becoming lost.
+They have proceeded as stream-enterers, the stream toward Nibbāna which is the direct path without delusion or becoming lost.

 Those who have attained Dhamma of sakadāgāmī accomplished their elimination and ridding of the same three defilements as did the stream-enterers.
 Even more, sakadāgāmī are able to diminish sexual craving and erotic temptation (kāma-rāga) to become rare and subtle.
-They also diminished the defilement of anger (pațigha) to become rare and mild.
-After they die they will be reborn once as human beings, during the existence of Buddhism, and they will able to become arahant.
+They also diminished the defilement of anger (paṭigha) to become rare and mild.
+After they die, they will be reborn once as human beings, during the existence of Buddhism, and they will be able to become arahant.

-Those who have accomplished becoming anāgāmī also accomplish the complete eradication of five kinds of saṁyojana, which are defilements.
+Those who have accomplished becoming anāgāmī also accomplish the complete eradication of five kinds of samyojana, which are defilements.
 These defilements are:

 - 1. Sakkāyadiţţhi

 - 2. Vicikicchā

-- 3. Sīlabbata-parāmāsa (previously explained above)
+- 3. Sīlabbata-parāmāsa

-- 4. Kāma-rāga (sexual craving) - 5.
-Pațigha (anger)
+- 4. Kāma-rāga

+- 5. Paţigha

-Anāgāmī have completely eradicated the above five defilements.
-After they pass from human existence, they will be born into the Brahma Sphere, in the region of suddhāvasa.
+Anāgāmīs have completely eradicated the above five defilements.
+After they pass from human existence, they will be born into the Brahma Sphere, in the region of Suddhāvasa.
 Later on, they will attain Nibbāna there.
 Therefore, studying Dhamma is considerably important for the distinct rendering of Dhamma, and it is advised that it be done with explicit clarity.
-Assorting theoretical Dhamma into consecutive steps, parts, and sections should be done so that you can derive the appropriate theorem of Dhamma for you to use as a guide for practicing.
-You determine in an orderly manner which theorem or syllabus of Dhamma you will practice before what will be used later.
-You should predetermine from Dhamma theory what the requisite syllabus of Dhamma is for stream-entry, for once-returers (sakadāgāmī), for non-returners (anāgāmī), and for attaining Nibbāna (arahant).
+Separate the theoretical Dhamma into consecutive steps, parts, and sections so that you can derive the appropriate theorem of Dhamma for you to use as a guide for practicing.
+Determine in an orderly manner which theorem or syllabus of Dhamma you will practice first and which theorem of syllabus of Dhamma you will practice later.
+You should determine what Dhamma syllabus, when practiced, will lead to the attainment of stream-entry (sotāpanna), what Dhamma syllabus, when practiced, will lead to the attainment of oncereturning (sakadāgāmī), what Dhamma syllabus, when practiced, will lead to the attainment of non-returning (anāgāmī), and what Dhamma syllabus, when practiced, will lead to the attainment of enlightenment (arahant).